Sphere10/Hydrogen/doc/PresentationLayer/Design/Plugins.md

 ## Plugin Services

 Plugin services are registered in the dependency injection container as part of the application startup.
+The plugin services are useful within different parts of the application.
 Default implementations of the plugin services are registered as singleton instances.

 ![image-20210212143854865](..\resources\Plugin-services.png)